Brittany Lifespan

 The Brittany has an average lifespan of 12-14 yrs.
 With proper nutrition, exercise, and veterinary care, many Brittanys live full, healthy lives.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Brittany requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Brittany has specific care needs shaped by its genetics and build.
 At 30-40 lbs with a life expectancy of 12-14 yrs, the Brittany represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Genetic Health Considerations: The Brittany breed has documented susceptibility to hip dysplasia, epilepsy, hypothyroidism.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.